Niksutus/Niksutus/README.md

 - 👋 Hi, I’m @Niksutus
-- 👀 I’m interested in internship possibilities
+- 👀 I’m interested in entry level developer job position opportunities
 - 🌱 I’m currently learning full stack JavaScript.
 My goal is also to futher master TypeScript.
 I'm also interested in learning Java in the future

 <!---